 A noticeable increase in high-risk behavior such as driving under the influence

 Programs for Substance Abuse

 - Substance Abuse Counseling Center (SACC)

 Also provided are similar services to retired military, dependents of military personnel (18 years and older), on a space available basis.
-Treatment is usually arranged by the individual’s primary health care provider.

-Out-Patient (OP) treatment is aimed at patients who have a substance use disorder, (pattern of misuse of alcohol) and meet the placement criteria for such treatment.
-The goal of OP treatment is to reduce problematic use of alcohol through an education and counseling approach that focuses on increasing the member’s awareness of his/her relationship with alcohol, motivating positive attitude and behavioral changes in that relationship, increasing the patient’s ability to make responsible decisions about the use of alcohol in their life, assisting in the development of plans to avoid further alcohol incidents, and referring to other resources for assistance when indicated.
+Out-Patient (OP) care is aimed at patients who have a substance use disorder, (pattern of misuse of alcohol) and meet the placement criteria for such care.
+The goal of OP care is to reduce problematic use of alcohol through an education and counseling approach that focuses on increasing the member’s awareness of his/her relationship with alcohol, motivating positive attitude and behavioral changes in that relationship, increasing the patient’s ability to make responsible decisions about the use of alcohol in their life, assisting in the development of plans to avoid further alcohol incidents, and referring to other resources for assistance when indicated.
 OP requirements are not to exceed nine contact hours per week.

 Screening/Assessment – The Substance Abuse Counseling Center primarily provides active duty military personnel with alcohol or drug screening assessments and subsequent referrals.
 Screenings are scheduled through the active duty members command Substance Abuse Control Officer/ Drug Alcohol Program Advisor (SACO/DAPA).
 Military dependents (18 years and older) are welcomed and screenings will be held depending on eligibility.